symphoniacloud/dynamodb-entity-store/README.md

 Similar to `get` we need to provide the value for the `PK` field, and again under the covers Entity Store is calling `pk()` on `SHEEP_ENTITY` .
-Since this query only filters on the `PK` attribute we only need to provide `breed` in our input.
+Since this query only filters on the `PK` attribute we only need to provide `breed` when we call `queryAllByPk()`.

 Like `getOrThrow`, the result of the query operation is a well-typed list of items - again by using the parser / type predicate function on `SHEEP_ENTITY` .

 A lot of the power of using DynamoDB comes from using the Sort Key as part of a query.
-Now let's implement our second access pattern from our specification earlier - find all sheep of a particular breed, where `name` is in a particular alphabetic range:
+Now let's find all sheep of a particular breed, but also where `name` is in a particular alphabetic range:

 ```typescript
 function rangeWhereNameBetween(nameRangeStart: string, nameRangeEnd: string) {